About application forms

 - Ensure that you’ve answered all the questions fully

-- Check that you’ve demonstrated all the skills, abilities and experience needed from the job and person spec somewhere in your answers
+- Check that you’ve demonstrated all the skills, abilities and experience needed for the job

 - Make sure that you’ve checked your spelling

-- Check that all your referees are aware of your application and that you have put them down as a reference
+- Check that all your referees are aware of your application and that happy to give you a reference